PritamTheCoder/Cats_vs_Dogs_CNN/README.md

 This will:

 * Load and preprocess the dataset from `data/train`.
-* Train the CNN model for 5 epochs (modifiable in the script).
+* Train the CNN model for 8 epochs (modifiable in the script: train_cnn.py).
 * Evaluate accuracy on a held-out test set.
 * Save the trained model as `cat_v_dog_cnn.pth`.